| Using Fireworks:Comparing Compression Schemes & Using the Optimize Panel

 - Better Quality if it is not

-- Using the Quality number field's
+already selected.
+Using the Quality number field's

 little drop down menu, try different settings (for